 With a classically designed body, the Yamaha Pacifica 112V will be a comfortable play.
 And the five-way H-S-S pickup switch allows you customize the tone you want using the Alnico V humbucker.

 As you get better at guitar and become more of an advanced-intermediate player, you may want to save up and spend a little more.
-Amd once you can afford to spend more than $500, you can get some pretty nice guitars.
+Amd once you can afford to spend more, you can get some pretty nice guitars.

 But at the same time, the decision making becomes more difficult.
 Deciding on the right guitar may take more time.

-So to help you spend less time researching the best guitars for under $1,000, here are the top three in this price range based on user reviews:
+So to help you spend less time researching the best guitars that are a step up, here are my top three in this price range:

-The Fender Standard Strat is on the lower end of this category, coming in around $600.
+The Fender Standard Strat is on the lower end of this category in terms of price.
 But you still get that coveted Fender tone, thanks to the three high-mass bridge blocks.
 And with the body design, it’s comfy whether you’re standing or sitting.

 Schecter Hellraiser C-1